 Corruption and Bribes in Uganda

-Recently, there was a problem with corrupt immigration officials asking for bribes before allowing people to leave Uganda through Entebbe International airport.
+Corruption is a problem in Uganda.
+Recently, there was a problem with corrupt immigration officials asking for bribes before allowing people to leave Uganda through Entebbe International Airport.
 You can read more about this issue in this article.
+This only affected Ugandan citizens, as far as I’m aware.

 I highly recommend that you buy a Mifi as well.
 These devices cost about $20.
 You can load it with data and use it for home internet.
 I pay about $23 for 45 Gb of data.
 A Mifi is nice to have because it continues working off of the internal battery when the power is out.
 This is important because the power goes out frequently in Uganda.
-Also, unlimited home internet isn’t available in some neighborhoods so a Mifi is your only option to stay connected.
+Also, Wifi isn’t available in some neighborhoods so a Mifi is your only option to stay connected.
 If you don’t want to buy a Mifi, you could tether from your phone instead.
+In some neighborhoods, home Wifi is available.
+An unlimited connection costs about $40-$50 per month.

 It’s a good idea to get a VPN (virtual private network) if you plan to live in Uganda.
 This is necessary because some sites are blocked.
 For example, Facebook is blocked.
 A VPN establishes a secure and encrypted connection that hides your internet activity.
-I recommend Private Internet Access VPN.
-I’ve been using their service for many years and have found them to be reliable and fairly priced.
+It allows you to get around blocked sites.
+It can also help protect your info such as passwords and online banking.

 It’s also important to note that your SIM card will automatically shut off when your visa expires.
 I found this out the hard way.
 My phone and Mifi suddenly stopped working one day.
 I went into the service center to find out why.
 They told me that I had to re-register when I renewed my visa because my original visa that was connected to my account expired.
 I had to bring my passport and new visa to re-register.
 It took 24 hours for my SIM cards to start working again.